dgfitch/ld17/README.markdown

   Heli chop
 Better background(s)
-BUG: enemies don't get unstunned when flashlight is off make enemies come (mostly?) from edges of screen enemy logic so they try to avoid light sources Tree/object/enemy shadows - overlay in mask layer? too expensive? heli light that moves randomly around slowly for first level Options singleton for audio settings and difficulty stuff?
+BUG: enemies don't get unstunned when flashlight is off enemy logic so they try to avoid light sources - A*? blah Tree/object/enemy shadows - overlay in mask layer? too expensive? heli light that moves randomly around slowly for first level Options singleton for audio settings and difficulty stuff?
-How to make it obvious the UI messages are coming from the helicopter pilot?
 Scrollable tilemap for more exploration possibilities see if this is easy or hard with Viewport, etc. in pulpcore make enemies slightly more confused when flashlight is off?